 Perhaps, you are traveling to Paris on a budget and want to indulge in macarons in Paris.
 I’ve listed 3 places below that you can buy cheap macarons in Paris but still leave satisfied.
 You don’t have to spend a hefty price tag on these little cookies.
 These cheaper alternatives are very delicious.

-One place that might come to a shock to you is that McDonalds cafe has macarons, and surprisingly these cheap macarons taste great!
+One place that might come as a shock to you is that McDonald's café has macarons, and surprisingly these cheap macarons taste great!
 The second place I recommend is more of a generic recommendation: at your local bakery.
 Most bakeries in Paris carry macarons at a discounted price.
-They know that they aren’t specialized in macarons but still like to offer them to tourist.
+They know that they aren't specialized in macarons but still like to offer them to tourist.
 The final place to get cheap macarons is at a chain called Pauls.
-At Pauls you’ll be able to get macarons for slightly under 1 Euro.
+At Pauls, you'll be able to get macarons for slightly under 1 Euro.

 What are the best macaron flavors in Paris?

 The best macaron flavors comes down to the location.
 At Pierre Hermes you should indulge in the mogador.
 This is the passion fruit chocolate blend.
 This is one of their best sellers and my personal favorite.
 Some of the most popular flavors that I love is vanilla, raspberry, and chocolate.
 These are classic flavors that you can’t go wrong with.

 Where to buy the best macarons in Paris?